SDSU Chemistry: Personnel Through the Ages

 Charles (Jack) J. Stewart

-served 1955-1992, biochemist with research interest in CoA. received his B.A. in 1950 from San Diego State College (later SDSU), his Ph.D. from Oregon State, and did postdoctoral research in Germany.
+served 1955-1993, biochemist with research interest in CoA. received his B.A. in 1950 from San Diego State College (later SDSU), his ('52) M.S. and Ph.D. ('54) from Oregon State, and did postdoctoral research in Germany.
 "I had Amby Nichols, Dudley Robinson, Bob Rowe, Bob Isensee, John Spangler, and Lionel Joseph as profs.
 Hal Walba joined the faculty during my Senior Year.
 After 4 years at Oregon State and a Fulbright to Germany I returned as a Lecturer, Fall 1955.
-(A story in its self) The faculty had increased to Amby Nichols, Dudley Robinson, Bob Rowe, Bob Isensee, John Spangler, Lionel Joseph, Hal Walba, Vince Landis, and Neal Harrington.
+(A story in itself) The faculty had increased to Amby Nichols, Dudley Robinson, Bob Rowe, Bob Isensee, John Spangler, Lionel Joseph, Hal Walba, Vince Landis, and Neal Harrington.
 Vince was just completing his degree, Harrington was teaching the Chem 2A, 2B (Chem 100) Lecture and Labs.
 Vince and I had 4 freshman labs to teach in temporary buildings T22A. or B or T 27, with class size raging from 27 to 36." - C.J.
 Stewart.
 A former department Chair (1967-1970), Jack "was admired and appreciated for his creative and considerate scheduling of faculty teaching schedules." - H. Walba.
+His NIH-funded research focused on mechanisms of enzyme activity, specificaally CoA, and he was awarded a Max Planck Society Fellowship to work in Heidelberg 1979-1980.

 served 1983-, B.S.
 Purdue, Ph.D.
 Cal Tech.
 Biochemist specializing in molecular mechanisms of gene expression in higher organisms.